Visual Artist, Musician, and Antique Motorcycle Enthusiast.

-The portraits are larger than life which is synonymous to the musicians huge contributions of laying down new sound.
+The portraits are larger than life which is synonymous with the musicians’ huge contributions of laying down new sound.
 He builds his own abstract tension by spontaneously layering and painting a depth of found materials to adjoining flat surfaces to form a kind of illusion.
-Constructed, painted and intended to be viewed from the front, it leaves the profile to be anything from bas relief to a twisted tension of facial features.
-He revels in the unpredictableness and the unease of the angles stating that it is much like a musician and artists life.
+Constructed, painted and intended to be viewed from the front, it leaves the profile to be anything from bas-relief to a twisted tension of facial features.
+He revels in the un-predictableness and the unease of the angles stating that it is much like a musician and artists life.

 Brett's constructional portraits have been featured in Los Angeles’ ARTNOIS Magazine, WTMD 89.7 Public Radio, SPIN Magazine, What Weekly, Baltimore Blues Rag, arts Magazine, Art Forum Magazine and various other publications.
 He was included in the 2014 & 2013 www.ArtBookGuy.com